TV evangelist Pat Robertson described nude photographs of Melania Trump as "pure art that shows the beauty of God's work."

-On 1 August 2016, the web site Politicops reported that TV evangelist Pat Robertson had commented at length on years-old nude photos of Melania Trump, a former model and the current wife of Republican presidential nominee Donald Trump, which had recently been republished in the New York Post.
+On 1 August 2016, the web site Politicops (now Newslo) reported that TV evangelist Pat Robertson had commented at length on years-old nude photos of Melania Trump, a former model and the current wife of Republican presidential nominee Donald Trump, which had recently been republished in the New York Post.
 Robertson supposedly described the images as “en [sic] epiphany for men around the world, and especially for her husband” before going on to compare them to artistic masterpieces:

 Asked to elaborate on his take on the naked pictures in question, Robertson argued that the best part about them, “aside from the obvious beauty of Mrs. Trump,” was the fact that they “were not vulgar,” and that they represent “art in its truest form.”
 “I’m certainly no expert, but if you look at ancient art and the renowned artists of the ancient times, they all somehow focused on the beauty of the human body,” the televangelist said.
 “And in that regard, Melania Trump’s pictures are no different.
 In my mind, those pictures emphasize the all the beauty and glory of God’s work, since after all, we were all made in His image.
 And I dare say, God was obviously particularly careful and inspired when He was sculpting Mrs. Trump.”